P.E and Sports Funding

 At Blackfell we are supporting the PE curriculum’s aim to ensure that more children are active in their lives.
 We are seeking to ensure that every child can find a physical activity or sport that they are interested in and offering them opportunities to try new sports in the hope that this will encourage them to be active outside of school.

-Coaches from Championship Sports have been employed to work with children on a lunchtime and afterschool, offering activities to support our inter and intra school competition.
-In addition, working with Mr. Anderson. a hired specialist P.E teaching assistant, Both KS1 and KS2 children have the opportunity, at a break and lunchtime,to compete and win points for their school house team.
-In addition, the children who attend breakfast club on a Friday morning participate in a fun an active session before the start of the school day.
+Coaches from Championship Sports have been employed to work with children on a lunchtime and after school, offering activities to support our inter and intra school competition.
+Both KS1 and KS2 children have the opportunity, at a break and lunchtime,to compete and win points for their school house team.
+In addition, the children who attend breakfast club on a participate in a fun an active session before the start of the school day.
+Every Tuesday, these children complete in a 'Run A Mile' activity promoting a healthy body and a healthy mind.

 The school sports board located in the KS2 hall offers ‘pathways’ for children to be directed to weekend and after school sports club away from school.

-Our current Year 5 children will be working on the ‘Playmaker Award’ which is a great introduction into leadership for pupils aged nine and over.
+Our current Year 5 children will be working on the ‘Young Leaders Award’ with Mr Whitfield.
+This is a great introduction into leadership for pupils aged nine and over.
 They will be utilising their skills to support with break and lunchtime activities.

 Developing the Curriculum